nanopool/nanominer/README.md

 memClocks=+300
 ```

+###powerLimits
+Optional common parameter.
+Can be used to set Nvidia cards power limits from -50 to 50.
+For example, -20 means 80% power limit, 10 means 110% power limit.
+The values must be separated by a comma or space (first value is for GPU0, second is for GPU1, and so on).
+You can also apply same settings for each GPU by defining only one of the power limit value.

 ### noLog
 Optional common parameter.
 This parameter accepts the values _true_ or _false_ (the default is _false_).
 If this parameter is set to _true_ then no log files will be recorded onto the hard drive.